 I’ve seen it often enough that I know how this usually plays out in the end.
 Tracking analytics events for every possible button and interaction in your product, and figuring out what metrics you want to report on to the business at a later stage usually results in two things:

-1️⃣ the team ends up with an overwhelming amount of data and events that in fact slows down analysis and decision making
+1️⃣ the team ends up with an overwhelming amount of data and events that in fact slows down analysis and decision making and

-2️⃣ the product team ends up scraping for something interesting to pull out of that data pool later on, only to realise that they haven’t spent enough time testing and refining the events that were truly important, which leads to lack of trust in the data from the team and stakeholders.
+2️⃣ the product team ends up scraping for something interesting to pull out of that data pool later on, only to realise that they haven’t spent enough time testing the events that were truly important, which then leads to lack of trust in the data from the team and stakeholders.

 Rather than relying on input from stakeholders, I strongly believe Product Managers should introduce standardised analytics systems that they can use to create alignment on key metrics, before implementing the first analytics event.